Skip links

 The Sydney Children’s Hospital – ChIPS program

-The Children’s Hospital at Westmead is the largest paediatric health centre in NSW and provides advanced care and treatment options for children via many channels include the ChIPS (Chronic Illness Peer Support) program.
+The Children’s Hospital at Westmead is the largest paediatric health centre in NSW, offering advanced care and treatment for children through a range of specialised programs—including the Chronic Illness Peer Support (ChIPS) program.

 Visit the Sydney Children’s Hospital Network at www.schn.health.nsw.gov.au/chronic-illness-peer-support-chips